This post may contain affiliate links. Please read our disclosure policy.

 - Use ripe bananas.
 Ripe bananas make the sweetest banana bread.
 When bananas have plenty of brown spots on the skin, they’re perfect to use.
 The browner the skins, the sweeter the banana bread.

 - Buy bananas and freeze them.
 It’s a great idea to keep overripe bananas handy in your freezer ready for baking.
 If you’ve got a few forgotten bananas on your counter, freeze them, unpeeled.
-Freezing bananas will turn the skin black, but once peeled the flesh will be perfect for making banana bread or banana muffins.
+Freezing bananas will turn the skin black, but once peeled the flesh will be perfect for making banana bread or our easy banana muffin recipe.

 - Leave the batter lumpy.
 When mashing the banana, leave some of the banana chunks.
 Overmixing the batter can also result in a tough bread.